 The principal market risk we face is interest rate risk.
 We had cash, cash equivalents, and short-term investments of \$87.3 million as of December 31, 2015 and \$65.8 million as of December 31, 2016.
 We held cash, cash equivalents, and short-term investments of \$38.0 million as of March 31, 2017.
 The goals of our investment policy are liquidity and capital preservation.
 We do not enter into investments for trading or speculative purposes.
 Our investment policy allows us to maintain a portfolio of cash equivalents and investments in a variety of securities, including U.S. government treasury and agency issues, bank certificates of deposit that are 100% Federal Deposit Insurance Corporation insured, and SEC-registered money market funds that consist of a minimum of \$1 billion in assets and meet the above requirements.
-We believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short term nature of our cash, cash equivalents and sustained throughout the fourth quarter of 2016, would not have been material.
+We believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short term nature of our cash, cash equivalents and short-term investments.
+Declines in interest rates, however, would reduce future investment income.
+A 100 basis-point decline in interest rates, occurring January 1, 2016 and sustained throughout the fourth quarter of 2016, would not have been material.